mrjones-plip/offline-boggle-boards/readme.md

 ## Using

-The easiest way to use this is to go to the web site and then just keep the page open.
+The easiest way to use this is to go to [the website](https://mrjones-plip.github.io/offline-boggle-boards/) and then just keep the page open.

 You can also download this repo and open the `index.html` page.

 ## Outstanding features

+* [ ] add timer
 * [ ] mobile support
 * [ ] ability to generate a page full of boards for printing/saving as PDF